gmac/professional-javascript/01_fundamentals/exercises/world_foodie/instructions.md

 ```
 - Print out `"Hello, [user name]!"`
 - If the user's favorite food is "Tandoori Chicken" and they travel, tell them they should go to India.
-- If the user's favorite food is "Burrito" and they travel, tell them they should go to Mexico.
+- If the user's favorite food is "Burritos" and they travel, tell them they should go to Mexico.
 - If the user doesn't travel, tell them they should seek out bad American `[favorite food]`.
 ```